-The primary function of the team is to provide a psychiatric service for children and young people who are in-patients at the Royal Hospital for Children or who need a hospital based service for some other reason.
-There are no exclusions from the service.
-It is available to all ages and all range of learning ability as long as there is a clear role for psychiatric assessment.
-Children and young people who are in-patients in the hospital are generally seen within one working day of referral, and there is no waiting list for standard out-patient appointments.
+The primary function of the team is to provide mental health assessment and interventions for children and young people who are inpatients at the Royal Hospital for Children (RHC) or who have regular input from RHC medical or surgical teams.
+It is available to children of all ages, all ranges of learning ability and from all geographical areas, as long as there is a clear role for the Paediatric Liaison Team.
+Children and young people who are inpatients in the hospital are generally seen within one working day of referral, and there is usually no waiting list for standard out-patient appointments.

 The Way We Work